|

 must not touch anything sacred or go to the sanctuary until the days of

-her purification are over.
+her purification are over."
 So Joseph and Mary would have been at the

-temple at least 41 days after the birth of Jesus.
-8 days + 33 days = 41.
+temple at least 40 days after the birth of Jesus.
+It is not exactly clear

 She would probably do it on the first day possible.

-3) We can tell that Joseph and Mary were really poor, because they were
+that situation.
+We can tell that Joseph and Mary were really poor, because they were

-situation.
-Lev 12:6-8 follows. " 'When the days of her purification
+bringing doves or pigeons.
+Lev 12:6-8 follows.
+"When the days of her purification

 for a son or daughter are over, she is to bring to the priest at the